 Wasabi Paste is Not Made From Wasabi Microgreens

-We want to be clear, to begin with, that the wasabi paste used frequently in Japanese and other Asian food is not derived from the same seed or microgreens.
+To begin with, we want to be clear that the wasabi paste used frequently in Japanese and other Asian food is not derived from the same seed or microgreens.

 Wasabi paste is made from the rhizomes of Japanese horseradish or Wasabia japonica.